teddyjfpender/starknet-kms/OFFLINE.md

 - If you encounter missing dependencies in offline mode, ensure you've run the setup script with internet access first
 - Check that your `.gitignore` doesn't exclude build artifacts needed for offline development
 - Verify that the Bun version in your environment matches the required version (1.1.34)
 - If using Docker, ensure the offline-cache volume is properly created with `docker volume ls`
+- For platform-specific binary issues, try the container-init.sh script or manual steps in the troubleshooting section